popany/notes/self_driving/simulation/carla/v0.9.14/Traffic_Manager.md

 #### 1. Store and update the current state of the simulation.

 - The [Agent Lifecycle & State Management](https://carla.readthedocs.io/en/0.9.14/adv_traffic_manager/#alsm) (ALSM) scans the world to keep track of all the vehicles and walkers present and to clean up entries for those that no longer exist.
-All the data is retrieved from the server and is passed through several [stages](https://carla.readthedocs.io/en/0.9.14/adv_traffic_manager/#stages-of-the-control-loop).
-The ALSM is the only component that makes calls to the server.
+All the data is retrieved from the server and is passed through several [stages](https://carla.readthedocs.io/en/0.9.14/adv_traffic_manager/#stages-of-the-control-loop). **The ALSM is the only component that makes calls to the server**.

 - The [vehicle registry](https://carla.readthedocs.io/en/0.9.14/adv_traffic_manager/#vehicle-registry) contains an array of vehicles on autopilot (controlled by the TM) and a list of pedestrians and vehicles not on autopilot (not controlled by the TM).